jvm-repo-rebuild/reproducible-central/README.md

-Build instructions for artifacts published to (Maven) Central Repository
+Rebuilding artifacts published to (Maven) Central Repository
 ========================================================================

 As part of [Reproducible Builds efforts for the JVM](https://reproducible-builds.org/docs/jvm/), this repository is an attempt at: